ovh/docs/pages/cloud/nutanix/08-upgrade-prismcentral/guide.en-ca.md

 ### LCM inventory

-As documented in the official upgrade process, you should first launch a LCM Inventory to get a view of the software status of the Nutanix cluster.
+As documented in the official upgrade process, you should first launch a LCM Inventory to get a view of the software status of the Nutanix Cluster.

 ![First LCM Inventory](images/lcm_first_time.png){.thumbnail}